eduard-cc/half-diamond-api/README.md

 The API will start at `http://127.0.0.1:8000/`.
 To build and run the [web UI](https://github.com/eduard-cc/half-diamond-web), refer to its installation guide.

 **Note**: The API requires elevated privileges to function properly.

+## Swagger UI documentation

+You can view the OpenAPI specification of this API [here](https://eduard-cc.github.io/boards-api/).